-4.7 Wire Runback
+4.7 WIRE RUNBACK

 The wire runback feature creates a gap at the wire's end to aid arc starting.
 When the spraying is stopped, the wires are retracted on the end of the stopping sequence.
-A potentiometer (adjustment) located on the electrical panel determines the amount of runback.
+A potentiometer (adjustment) located on the Control Box determines the amount of runback.
 Turning the potentiometer clockwise increases the amount of runback time.
 The runback time should be adjusted to create a 1/8" to 1/4" (3.2-6.4 mm) gap.
-Because of the wire liner length and change in shape on the job, the amount of runback can vary with the increase in resistance in the liners.
+Because of bends in combination leads caused by different job conditions, the amount of runback can vary with the increase in resistance in the liners.
 If the wires fail to gap, quickly actuating the trigger (on and off) will recycle the runback timer and provide the gap necessary for arc starting.

-5 Operation (General)
+5 OPERATION (GENERAL)

-5.1 Power Supply
+5.1 POWER SUPPLY